jinxinglim/jinxinglim.github.io/cv.md

 ## Experience

+- **Head of Product and Technology** (Jul 2025 - Present)
-- **Software Engineer** (Aug 2024 - Present)
+  **Software Engineer** (Aug 2024 - Jul 2025)
   [*Pi Squared Inc.*](https://pi2.network/)
+  - [As Head of Product and Technology] Responsible for the strategic vision and execution of a product throughout its entire lifecycle.
+They bridge the gap between business, technology, and user experience, ensuring the product meets customer needs while driving revenue generating adoption of our protocol and products.
+  - [As Software Engineer] Tech Lead for a project integrating [Verifiable Settlement Layer (VSL)](https://docs.pi2.network/verifiable-settlement-layer/what-is-vsl) with AI clients and service providers, enabling fast payments and verifiable settlements between heterogeneous agents.
-  - Tech lead of the [Math Proof Generation (MPG)](https://docs.pi2.network/math-proof-generation) team, where we develop components that produce machine-checkable proofs of program executions, enhancing blockchain interoperability using zero-knowledge (ZK) technology.
+  - [As Software Engineer] Tech lead of the [Math Proof Generation (MPG)](https://docs.pi2.network/math-proof-generation) team, where we develop components that produce machine-checkable proofs of program executions, enhancing blockchain interoperability using zero-knowledge (ZK) technology.
-  - Tech Lead for a project integrating [Verifiable Settlement Layer (VSL)](https://docs.pi2.network/verifiable-settlement-layer/what-is-vsl) with AI clients and service providers, enabling fast payments and verifiable settlements between heterogeneous agents.

 - **Formal Verification Engineer** (Sep 2022 - Aug 2024)
   [*Runtime Verification Inc.*](https://runtimeverification.com/)